 Erin French, a self-taught chef from Freedom, Maine, did not have a straightforward path to success.
 The owner of The Lost Kitchen restaurant, which began as an underground supper club run out of her apartment, has suffered from heartbreak, addiction and depression as a businesswoman and single parent.

-Her new memoir, "Finding Freedom: A Cook's Story; Remaking a Life from Scratch," comes out Tuesday, and the chef spoke with NBC's Harry Smith about her long and sometimes uncertain journey from line cook to successful entrepreneur, whose dinners consistently sell out as diners flock to eat her culinary creations from far and wide.
+Discussing her memoir, "Finding Freedom: A Cook's Story; Remaking a Life from Scratch," the chef spoke with NBC's Harry Smith about her long and sometimes uncertain journey from line cook to successful entrepreneur, whose dinners consistently sell out as diners flock to eat her culinary creations from far and wide.

 "I wrote this book for a few reasons," French told Smith.
 "One was that I realized that when I was going through these moments, actually, physically going through them, at the end of it I hadn't really taken the time to put it to bed, to be OK with it, to process it, to really look at it and say, 'This shaped you.
 This made you.
 And you should be proud of every stumble that you had.'"
 She said that, in a larger sense, she wrote the book for the other people out there just like her who can't see the light and might even have suicidal thoughts.